 This Mexican appetizer will be an interesting and wonderful change to what I always strive here in Mexican Appetizers and More!
-I always strive to make authentic dishes but these Mexican Samosas were inspired by one of the ultimate favorite foods of India!
+I always strive to make authentic dishes and some Tex-Mex dishes but these Mexican Samosas were inspired by one of the ultimate favorite foods of India!

 Samosas have been very popular in South Asia for many centuries but its true origin has been known to originate in Central Asia and the Middle East dating as far back as the 10th century.
 It was first introduced to South Asia when chefs would come and cook for the Sultans.

 The Samosa is traditionally triangular in shape.

 It soon became a very popular snack and eventually evolved into a vegetarian dish in India.
 However in North India the Samosa is also made with lamb, beef and chicken.

 Samosas are commonly made with either mashed potatoes or cubed with different vegetables such as peas, onions, carrots, spinach, green chili’s, spices and served with a some sort of chutney.

 My Mexican Samosa Version!

 So here I decided to make them with ground turkey (you can also use ground beef, chicken, pork and even cooked chopped shrimps too!) and a few pantry ingredients and some refrigerated ingredients with the exception of the dough.

 We will be using flour tortillas or as some call them burrito wraps….come on lets face it, homemade Indian dough takes a little skill and a little more work!
 Plus we are sticking to Mexican Appetizers, right?! 😄 So the ingredients will be flour tortilla wraps, ground turkey, black beans, corn, onion, garlic cilantro, jalapeno, tomato sauce, spices and some of course some dipping sauces! 😄